jiadaizhao/LeetCode/0001-0100/0019-Remove Nth Node From End of List/README.md

 https://leetcode.com/problems/remove-nth-node-from-end-of-list/description/

-Given a linked list, remove the nth node from the end of list and return its head.
+Given a linked list, remove the n-th node from the end of list and return its head.

-For example,
+Example:
 ```
 Given linked list: 1->2->3->4->5, and n = 2.

 After removing the second node from the end, the linked list becomes 1->2->3->5.
 ```
-**Note:**
+Note:

 Given n will always be valid.

+Follow up:

-Try to do this in one pass.
+Could you do this in one pass?

 Related Topics: Linked List, Two Pointers